 We all got hooked by skating at some point in our lives.
 We saw it, tried it and it clicked.
 The act hooked the most, but the more we got into it, the more we realized how much broader skateboarding can be.
 It turned out there is a bunch of other cool stuff inside.
 The more light-hearted ones couldn’t resist.
 They got lured in this deeper skate world and turned into selfless skate servants: the unsettled elves who push the wheel of skateboarding forward spending sleepless nights creating all the rad things around skating.
 People devote themselves to building spots, parks and scenes.
 Taking photos, writing, creating mags.
 Running companies, making graphics and designing products.
 All of our favorite things in skating are made by some excited fanatics.

 The focus of our attention are the weirder ones of them – the filmers.
-They volunteer to film for the duration of the whole session and skate only in case of lines or rolling longlens shots.
-Then they spend hours, days, weeks, even years sometimes to make skate edits that would only make people happy for a brief moment, in the good case scenario.
+They volunteer to film for the duration of the whole session and skate only when they film lines or rolling longlens shots.
+Then they spend hours, days, weeks, sometimes even years to make skate edits that would only make people happy for a brief moment.
+In the good case scenario.
 Yet the work of filmers has undeniable value.
 Filmers are often the ones who create a platform for skateboarders to showcase their talents.
 If it wasn’t for passionate filmers a lot of skate talent would be overlooked or not noticed.
 Filmers are the essential link between skate communities and often times only through videos we learn about distant scenes and spots.
 A good video can encourage you to come over and meet the crews you saw in vids.

 In this new installment we would like to celebrate the work of Filmers Worldwide!
 Tell their stories, show their vids and nerd out on their preferred aspect ratios.
 We contacted a filmer from Saint Petersbug, Russia who makes fast paced and intense edits.
 His crew is called SPAM (ru -СПАМ) and they recently released a video called Liquids.